 Remember to stay hydrated

-A long flight or car trip can mean sitting stuck in your seat for hours on end, but that doesn’t mean you have to let boredom give in to temptation.
-Many of the unhealthy cravings we experience on the road can be satisfied with a simple, refreshing drink of water.
+A long trip can mean sitting stuck in a seat for hours on end, but that doesn’t mean you have to let boredom give in to temptation.
+Many of the unhealthy cravings we experience while we travel can be satisfied with a simple, refreshing drink of water.
 Besides making sure you stay hydrated, water helps you eat less by keeping you feeling full and energized.

 The first step is to pack some essential items; one of the easiest things to do is bring your own water bottle to keep you hydrated throughout your trip.
 Purchasing bottled water throughout your vacation is not only unnecessary, but can lead to a decrease in water consumption (you’ll also avoid contributing wasteful, single-use plastics to the environmental crisis).
 Most airports have filtered water filling stations for your water bottle and can be filled up after passing through security; if you are traveling by car, fill up with water before you leave and freeze another bottle for later.
 If you are camping, backpacking or visiting an area where you need to filter your own water, purchase a filtered water bottle or water purifier pen.